About the collective

 Clear information before you sign up

-When sessions are announced, we aim to make it clear what you are signing up for: tone, themes, experience level, and practical details.
-Sign-ups are managed in the online space so you always know how many spots are available.
+Sessions are listed on Warhorn so it is clear what you are signing up for: tone, themes, experience level, and practical details.
+You can also see how many seats are available.

 Checking in